abhishekarya1/Hash-Define-myNotes/content/spring-boot/cloud.md

 ## Service Registry and Discovery
 We use Netflix Eureka Server for this.

 Each service registers itself to the Eureka server.
 Multiple instances of the same service can also be registered.
-We can then **refer to services by their name instead of a URL**.
+We can then **refer to services by their name instead of a URL** p.s. use `@LoadBalanced` on method using `restTemplate` for client-side load balancing.

 {{% notice note %}}
 Even if the discovery server goes down, the services maintain an ephemeral local copy of the service registry.
 This local registry doesn't let the discovery server become a single point-of-failure.